After the opening week of conference play, Northwest Missouri State's women are in the best position possible.

 Kearney's only double-figure scorers were Ivy Jones and Melissa Norman with 10 points apiece.
 Leading scorer Shelbie Zimmerman totaled just six.

 Shooting 57.7 percent in the second half, Kearney finished at 46 percent but only made two, three-pointers, six less than Northwest.

 The Lopers also never found a comfort zone against Northwest in the halfcourt and turned it over 25 times.

 That makes 56 turnovers by Northwest's first two league opponents.

 "That's what we try to do is just make it uncomfortable," said Kellogg.
 "We just want to take them out of any flow or rhythm that they can have offensively.
 The better we get, the more athletic we get, we will probably even rev it up another notch.
 But we're doing a pretty good job.
 Teams just aren't able to run their normal stuff against our normal stuff."

 Northwest has the weekend off before hosting its final non-conference game against Midland University Monday night.

-The Bearcats resume conference play Jan.
+Page 3 of 3 - The Bearcats resume conference play Jan.
 3 at Missouri Southern.